 Admission to the Historic Rooms of the Palazzo Comunale: Sundays and public holidays € 2.00.

 No charge for children up to the age of 5, the disabled and carers, guides and interpreters, teachers accompanying school classes of any age.

-All-inclusive Ticket: A single € 6.00 ticket gives entry, during the times shown on the ticket, to: Ghirlandina bell tower, the historic rooms in Palazzo Comunale, Municipal Vinegar Factory, Cathedral Museums.
+All-inclusive Ticket (NOT AVAILABLE AT THE MOMENT) a single € 6.00 ticket gives entry, during the times shown on the ticket, to: Ghirlandina bell tower, the historic rooms in Palazzo Comunale, Municipal Vinegar Factory, Cathedral Museums.
 No charge for children up to the age of 5, the disabled and carers, guides and interpreters, teachers accompanying school classes of any age.

 The All-inclusive ticket has no expiry, so it can be used on different days.
 With each visit, the relative part of the ticket will be annulled.
 On sale at: IAT tourist and info offices in Piazza Grande, Ghirlandina bell tower, Cathedral Museums, historic rooms in Palazzo Comunale (only on Sunday afternoons).

 To know before you go